 I admit I don't really know how the current system operates, but it seems from the "Dataset comparisons" section that the producer of the plots has to specify all the comparisons that they want to be possible up-front?
 I'm imagining a scheme where all comparisons are possible and one just ticks some boxes to decide what datasets to overlay.
 I think you'd have that on the same page where the list of dataset comparisons already exists, and then within the page itself also have tick boxes to turn different components on and off for different plots.

-#1 Updated by Jeremy Wolcott about 3 years ago
+#1 Updated by Jeremy Wolcott over 4 years ago

 - Status changed from New to Rejected